Executive Summary

 The date of the performance

 Initially I thought that Flavia decided to donate the catacombs after Berenice died.
 But the performance of Mark’s play had to be planned well in advance.
-Therefore, I see Flavia’s donation as existing before Berenice’s death.
+Mark could not have written it in a week while Berenice was waiting to be interred.
+Therefore, I see Flavia’s donation as an event before Berenice’s death.

 Berenice was born c.
 28 CE.
 She came to Rome in 70 and lived, along with her brother, Herod Agrippa II (both friends of Titus) in the imperial palace.
 Josephus insults her in Antiquities of the Jews, which was published in 93/94. “[Drusilla] longed to avoid her sister Berenice’s envy (for Drusilla was very ill-treated by Berenice because of Drusilla’s beauty)” Antiquities 20 7.2 ) This would seem to imply that Berenice had already passed away.